Chapter 3: Evaluating the External Environment

 E Is for “Economic”

-The centers on the economic conditions within which organizations operate.
+The economic segment centers on the economic conditions within which organizations operate.
 It includes elements such as interest rates, inflation rates, gross domestic product, unemployment rates, levels of disposable income, and the general growth or decline of the economy (Figure 3.5 “Economic Factors”).
 The economic crisis of the late 2000s has had a tremendous negative effect on a vast array of organizations.
 Rising unemployment discouraged consumers from purchasing expensive, nonessential goods such as automobiles and television sets.
 Bank failures during the economic crisis led to a dramatic tightening of credit markets.
 This dealt a huge blow to home builders, for example, who saw demand for new houses plummet because mortgages were extremely difficult to obtain.

 Examples of key trends representing economic factors.
 Image description available